mozilla/telemetry-dashboard/wrapper/README.md

 * `trim` - A boolean dictating whether or not you want your histograms to have data under 0.0001% ignored from both ends of your data (default: `true`)
 * `compare` - A string filter name over which we will enumerate all values and plot on the same graph so you can compare the histograms (default: `undefined`)
 * `sensibleCompare` - A boolean dictating whether or not you want to reduce the compared values to just the ones that you are likely to care about (default: `true`)
+* `keyLimit` - a positive integer limiting the number of a keyed measure's measures to be plotted, ordered by number of submissions (default: `4`)
 * `evoVersions` - A number telling us how many versions back to look.
 If > 0, we will ignore trim, compare, and sensibleCompare and show an evolution instead of a histogram (default: `0`)

 Where `parentEl` is: